NYUGameCenter/Unity-Git-Config/README.md

 # Unity-Git-Config
-We've put together some git configuration files to cover the majority of Unity/Git use cases & prevent your repos from filling up with cruft.
+We've put together some git configuration files to cover the majority of Unity/Git use cases & identify as many large file types as possible prevent your repos from filling up with cruft.

 # Setup instructions: